irena-flextool/flextool/docs/install_toolbox.md

 - Then, to update FlexTool
-- 'cd' to flextool directory
+- 'cd' to FlexTool directory

 ```
 python update_flextool.py